ArtyKrafty/detection/README.md

   Available functionality:

       - Images:
+        - Works with groups of image, not only single
         - Instance segmentation on images
         - Key points
         - Panoptic segmentation
         - Separate background
         - Weapon detection (custom data set)
       - Video:
+        - Works with groups of vidoe, not only single
         - Instance segmentation on video
         - Show processing in real time
         - Weapon detection on video